measure-sh/measure/self-host/README.md

 > How Measure uses Supabase
 >
-> We use Supabase as a replacement for running a postgres instance from scratch.
+> We use Supabase for auth.
 To try out measure on a local machine you don't need a Supabase account.

 If you don't have [supabase/cli](https://github.com/supabase/cli) installed, follow the instructions on the [README](https://github.com/supabase/cli/blob/main/README.md) page to install it first.